China locks down city of 11 million people close to Beijing in bid to contain coronavirus flare-up

 Residents of Shijiazhuang, a provincial capital close to Beijing, have been barred from leaving the city, as major highways were blocked, train and bus stations closed and flights canceled.

 The lockdown comes as a total of 117 Covid-19 infections -- including 67 asymptomatic cases -- were detected in Shijiazhuang on Wednesday.
-On Thursday, the city identified another 66 positive cases, according to the Hebei provincial health commission.
+On Thursday, Shijiazhuang identified another 66 positive cases, according to the Hebei provincial health commission.

 Since January 2, a total of 304 positive cases have been reported in Hebei -- most of which were in Shijiazhuang, official figures show.
 The city is located just 180 miles (289.6 kilometers) southwest of Beijing -- about three hours' drive away, or an hour on the high-speed rail.